 Christine was predeceased by her parents Otis and Gelie Gurney, husband Joseph F. Beaulieu, brother Omer Gurney, and sister Ruby Harding.
 She is survived by her sons Gordon (Cindy) Works of Benton, Maine and Stephen (Donna) Beaulieu of Clinton, Maine, daughters Patricia (Roger) Cole of Canaan, Maine (and Wagoner, S.C.)
 Judith Pelotte (Ron Harris) of Fairfield, Maine and Virginia (Paul) Raye of Detroit, Maine; sisters Emerline Bartley of Shawmut, Maine and Earline (Stanley) McGoff of Shawmut, Maine; Sisters-in-law Geraldine (Leo) Goulette of Waterville, Maine and Marguerite Beaulieu of Riverview, Florida; grandchildren Darrell (Laurie) Works, Dwayne (Deanna) Works, Jeffrey Parish (Nancy Smith), Michael Parish, Anthony (Tara) Pelotte, Andrea (Bert) Temple, Binica Beaulieu (Todd Carter), Arica (Shawn) Burwood and Holly Raye (Corey Kelley).
 Christine is also survived by 20 great-grandchildren (with one more due in July), many very special nieces and nephews and several bonus grandchildren and great-grandchildren whom she cherished as dearly as her own.

 Arrangements for her funeral and burial will be announced at a later date.

-To send flowers to Christine Emma Gurney Beaulieu's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Christine Emma Gurney Beaulieu, please visit our floral store.